How to Love Your Elf (Embraced by Magic #1) by Kerrelyn Sparks

 How To Love Your Elf has everything that I look for in a great read; adventure, mystery, action, great characters, humour, banter, romance and passion.

-So, has my review of HOW TO LOVE YOUR ELF (EMBRACE BY MAGIC #1) encouraged you to find out more?
+Has my review of HOW TO LOVE YOUR ELF (EMBRACED BY MAGIC #1) encouraged you to find out more?
 I hope I have.
-Just click on any of the links below to check out the book yourself or to find out more about the author.
+Click on any of the links below to check out the book yourself.
+Keep reading to find out more about the author.

 Buy HOW TO LOVE YOUR ELF (or catch up with the whole series) in print and eBook formats through the usual sources, including: